My glass art process and technique applied at different stages to current glass sculptures in progress

 Pollitt Studio – my work space

-Sculpture studio (left) and morning break with Raven, our precious Portuguese Water Dog.
+Sculpture studio and morning break with Raven, our precious Portuguese Water Dog.

-My Santa Fe Studio (below) and my view from the portal, where I often sculpt on beautiful days like the one pictured.
+where I sometimes sculpt on beautiful days like the one pictured.